 1. Calibrate On a Regular Basis

-Your pipettor should be calibrated once a year at minimum.
+Your pipettor should be calibrated once a year at a minimum.
 Clinical and GLP labs will have protocols for pipette calibration every 3 to 6 months.

 2. Get a Pipette Rack